 All A&E departments use a priority system where the most seriously ill patients are seen first.
 In A&E you will be seen by specialist doctors and nurses who are trained to manage life-threatening injuries and illnesses.

-If you go to the UCC and your condition is life-threatening, you will be transferred immediately by emergency ambulance to the most appropriate A&E nearby, or to the most relevant specialist service, such as the heart attack centre at Hammersmith Hospital.
-If you go to the UCC and you don’t need urgent care, you may be referred to your local GP, or other services such as the pharmacy or dental service.
+If you go to the UTC and your condition is life-threatening, you will be transferred immediately by emergency ambulance to the most appropriate A&E nearby, or to the most relevant specialist service, such as the heart attack centre at Hammersmith Hospital.
+If you go to the UTC and you don’t need urgent care, you may be referred to your local GP, or other services such as the pharmacy or dental service.

 When to call 111